John M. Read: Political career

-Family
+Personal life

 Read was married twice, first to Priscilla Marshall in 1828.
-They had five children.
+They had five children, one of whom, J. Meredith Read, was a noted American diplomat.
 After Priscilla's death, Read married Amelia Thompson in 1855.

+Read was a member of the Episcopal Church and a Freemason.
+He was grand master of the Grand Lodge of Pennsylvania from 1837 to 1838.

 Read died at home in Philadelphia in 1874.
-His son, J. Meredith Read, was a noted American diplomat.